To use the A-to-Z Index, click on one of the letters in the alphabet for a list of links associated with topics that begin with that letter.

 For financial aid purposes, the federal ID number assigned to postsecondary educational institutions by the U.S. Department of Education.

-Federal financial aid is not currently available for UW Flexible Option students seeking a certificate through UW-Parkside or UW-Madison.
+Federal financial aid is not currently available for UW Flexible Option students enrolled in certificate programs.

 A form of educational financial assistance that does not require repayment or a work obligation.
 A “merit-based” scholarship is awarded to a student who demonstrates potential for distinction, usually in academic performance.
 A “need-based” scholarship is awarded to a student who demonstrates financial need.
 Some scholarships may require both academic proficiency and demonstrated financial need.

 Online systems available through the Internet that help students find sources of funding for postsecondary education.
 An applicant provides information regarding academic achievement, heritage, artistic talents, athletic ability, educational goals, and/or career plans.
 In turn, the data is transmitted to a national computer database, and soon after, the student is presented with a list of sources or organizations that offer scholarships for which the student may be eligible.
 In most cases, search services do not provide any awards directly to applicants.
 It is up to the student to follow through and apply for the scholarships.

 Note: A student should be wary of any service that guarantees a scholarship, charges a large fee, or requires that a credit card or bank account number be provided, since the same information is available for low or no cost.
 Also, the U.S. Department of Education does not evaluate private scholarship search services.
 A student should check the reputation of a service by contacting the Better Business Bureau or a State Attorney General’s Office.